 This page contains statements issued or endorsed by Reconstructionist institutions, grouped by the year and month posted.

 The Reconstructionist Rabbinical Association (RRA) and Reconstructing Judaism denounce the Supreme Court’s decision to suppress both bodily autonomy and religious freedom.
+The RRA and Reconstructing Judaism have long supported access to abortion care as a human right.

 A statement from Reconstructing Judaism and the Reconstructionist Rabbinical Association: The headlines concerning Israel during the month of May were painful.
 Israel’s supreme court issued a ruling that authorizes the razing of several Palestinian villages and the forcible eviction of over 1000 Palestinians from the Masafer Yatta region in the West Bank.
 Some of these […]